frudakisk/MobIntel-Pedestrian-Mobility/README.md

 * plotInDepthWeek(dateAgg, hourAgg)
 * plotDays(dateAgg, hourAgg)

+---

 ### Drivers
 The purpose of the drivers is to showcase the functions within the library working the way we expect them to.
 Some drivers are shorter than others and do not show each function working separetly.
 This is because some drivers have functions that utilize the specific usecase of other functions within it.
 If the parent function works as expected, we can assume the child functions to be in working order.

-#### RSSITODistanceLibDriver
+A list of the drivers will be presented here.
+The names of each driver correspond to which library it uses.

+* RSSITOoDistanceLibDriver
-#### PathLossLibDriver
+* PathLossLibDriver

-#### GridLibDriver
+* GridLibDriver

-#### TrilaterationLibDriver
+* TrilaterationLibDriver

-#### mLLibDriver
+* mLLibDriver

-#### DataFiltrationLibDriver
+* DataFiltrationLibDriver

-#### ExploritoryAnalysisLibDriver
+* ExploritoryAnalysisLibDriver

+---

 ### How to Use Libraries

-To use a library in the pythonFiles folder, we must first import the sys module, which is standard library in python.
+To use a library in the pythonFiles folder, we must first import the sys module, which is in standard library in python.
 Then, we must use the path.append method to add in an extra path for our system to search through when we are looking for libraries to use.
+Typically, this path will be 'pythonFiles', since it is native to thie repository, and not the local device.
 Finally, we must call the library.
-The way that I do this is by first import from Functionality and the call the specific library I want.
+The way that we do this is by first importing from Functionality and then call the specific library I want.
 I usually give it an alias as well.
 Below is an example code block of what this would look like:

 ```